-Digital Community Manager (Level 4)
+Digital Community Manager EPA

+The Digital Community Manager EPA is the end-point assessment for this level 4 standard.
 Digital community managers play a key role in organisations that interact and communicate with their customers and end-user through online platforms, for example the videogame industry and software providers.
 They are employed in small to medium sized enterprises (SMEs) as well as large organisations.

 The broad purpose is to instigate and facilitate direct communication online between the end-user or customer and the organisation.
 The customers who are communicating with the organisation are referred to as ‘the community'.
 Digital community managers are often the online public face for an organisation, implementing an essential part of its communication strategy to support business objectives.
 They deliver information and useful ideas from the community back to their organisation and are the ‘eyes and ears’ of the organisation.